ORNL/intersect-architecture/sos/logical/resilience/active_standby.rst

       Active/Standby pattern components

 Capability
-   A system using this pattern is able to continue to operate in the presence of an error or failure with none-to-significant interruption and loss of progress, depending on the active/standby mode.
+   A system using the pattern is able to continue to operate in the presence of an error or failure with none-to-significant interruption and loss of progress, depending on the active/standby mode.
 This pattern provides error and/or failure detection and containment in the system by monitoring the